Domestic Violence Counselor Careers

 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

 The education requirements for starting a domestic violence career vary, depending on which state you plan to work in.
 In general, though, most individuals pursuing a career in domestic violence counseling will usually start with a bachelor’s degree in psychology, social work, human services, or counseling.
-Since domestic violence is so complicated, students interested in domestic violence careers should take several classes on abuse and domestic violence.
 Although a bachelor’s degree may be all that’s necessary to become a certified domestic violence counselor in your state, you might also consider earning a graduate degree in a related field as well.

 Most states also require students to gain experience with domestic violence victims before becoming certified or licensed.
 This usually involves completing roughly 3,000 hours of field work.
 You should check your state's counselor licensing requirements, however, since they do vary from state to state.

 What Is the Annual Average Salary of a Domestic Violence Counselor?